vmiklos/vmexam/markdown/README.md

 - outer list item
   - inner list item

-This is does what I mean for markdown, but not for asciidoc.
+This does what I mean for markdown, but not for asciidoc.

 There are also a few drawbacks: